Intro To Paragon Investing

 Our two service tiers and fee rates are as follows:

-• Access Only: For investors who want access to private investments for a portion of their portfolio, but don't need financial planning or regular meetings, this service costs 0.45% annually for a $1M+ portfolio.
+• Access Only: For investors who want access to private investments for a portion of their portfolio, but don't need financial planning or regular meetings, this service costs 0.65% annually for a $1M portfolio, or 0.45% annually for a $5M portfolio.

 • Full Service: For clients who want the complete suite of investment and financial services we offer and more face time with their advisor.
 Includes custom portfolio management, financial planning, comprehensive tax loss harvesting, and annual meetings.
-This service costs 0.75% annually for a $1M+ portfolio.
+This service costs 0.80% annually for a $1M portfolio, or 0.60% annually for a $5M portfolio.

-Fees are quoted as an annual rate, but fees are assessed quarterly and paid after the end of each quarter, after services are complete.
+Fees are quoted as an annual rate, but fees are assessed quarterly and paid after the end of each quarter, after services are rendered.